 The last day I wrote to you was the first day I had taken off since my site disaster happened.
-Time off that I so desperately needed for finding the space and time to nourish my spirit, find joy in daily life, and feed my body and mind.
+I desperately needed the space and time to nourish my spirit, find joy in daily life, and feed my body and mind.

-Dear Father, I’m so glad I can call on You anytime, with any kind of trouble.
+Dear Father, I’m so glad I can call on You anytime, with any trouble.

-When I began my break in December I felt like life was a fifty-pound backpack.
-It was heavy with worries wearing me down, making me exhausted.
-Even small decisions were tending to grow in my mind making them seem more consequential and important than they were.
+When I began my break in December, I felt like life was a fifty-pound backpack.
+It was heavy, with worries wearing me down and making me exhausted.
+Even small decisions tended to grow in my mind, making them seem more consequential and essential than they were.

-My holiday break gave me the chance to look away from the troubles of my blog – to Rejoice in what the Lord has done!
-Instead of lending every thought to the troubles at hand, I praise God for the ways He has provided in the past and He no doubt will provide again in the future.
+My holiday break gave me a chance to look away from the troubles of my blog – to Rejoice in what the Lord has done!
+Instead of lending every thought to the problems at hand, I praise God for the ways He has provided in the past, and He no doubt will give again in the future.

-The break during these past few weeks has provided the space I needed to count my blessings, and feel the weight lifting off my shoulders.
-It’s offered me the ability to appreciate the freedom I now have to enjoy life.
-The freedom to enjoy my home and the comfort that it brings.
-Enjoy my family, the things I have.
-It’s allowed me to fully feel the joy that comes with seeing the sunrise, the crispness of a snowy morning, and all of the wonderful things to enjoy as I write you this update and message!
+The break these past few weeks has provided the space I needed to count my blessings and feel the weight lifting off my shoulders.
+It’s allowed me to appreciate my freedom to enjoy life—the freedom to enjoy my home and the comfort that it brings.
+Enjoy my family and the things I have.
+It’s allowed me to fully feel the joy of seeing the sunrise, the crispness of a snowy morning, and all the beautiful things to enjoy as I write you this update and message!